-4 Examination structure Degre Degree-relevant examination(s) No. FME/MCE Type Duration/Scope Connection to course no. (if applicable) Weight in module grade 1 MCE The lecturer chooses between a written test of 90 minutes, a paper of about 4,500 words or several essays with an overall word count of 4,500.
+4 Examination structure Degre ee-relevant e examination(s) No. FME/MCE Type Duration/ Scope Connection to course no. (if applicable) Weight in module grade 1 MCE The lecturer chooses between a written test of 90 minutes, a paper of about 4,500 words or several essays with an overall word count of 4,500.
 90 min/ 4,5000 words Course no. 1 50% 2 MCE The lecturer chooses between a written test of 90 minutes, a paper of about 4,500 words or several essays with an overall word count of 4,500.
-90 min/ 4,5000 words Course no. 3 50% Weig ht of the mo dule grade for the final overall grade 10/180 • Requ ired coursev vork No. Туре Duration/ Connection to cours scope no. (if applicable) 1 ers may request preparatory reading of relevant ne hour of reading per week. t texts adjacent Course no. 1 2 The tutors may request oral presentations of about 30 minutes, preparatory reading of relevant texts (approx. one hour of reading per week), participation in group assignments, writing of reviews, essays and summaries (up to 2,000 words) or other comparable assignments. adjacent Course no. 2 3 The lecturers may request preparatory reading of relevant texts (approx. one hour of reading per week. adjacent Course no. 3 4 The tutors preparator per week), essays and assignmen f reading reviews, adjacent Course no. 4
+90 min/ 4,5000 words Course no. 3 50% Weig ht of the mo dule grade for the final overall grade 10/180 • Requ Required coursework No. Туре Duration/ Scope Connection to course no. (if applicable) 1 ers may request preparatory reading of relevant ne hour of reading per week. t texts adjacent Course no. 1 2 The tutors may request oral presentations of about 30 minutes, preparatory reading of relevant texts (approx. one hour of reading per week), participation in group assignments, writing of reviews, essays and summaries (up to 2,000 words) or other comparable assignments. adjacent Course no. 2 3 The lecture The lecturers may request preparatory reading of relevant texts (approx. one hour of reading per week.
+Course no. 3 4 The tutors preparator per week), essays and assignmen adjacent Course no. 4